heloisasorato/AzSHCI-workshop/hands-on-labs/1_AzSHCIIntegration.md

 ## Task 2: Register Azure Stack HCI 21H2 Cluster on Azure portal

    To complete registration, you have 2 options - you can use **Windows Admin Center**, or you can use **PowerShell**.
+For this lab, it's recommended to use the PowerShell as it is less likely that you will encounter unpredictible erros in the lab environment, due to WAC installed on the domain controller.

    First, in the WAC browser, inside our 'Admincenter' virtual machine, click on **Settings** icon, on the top right corner.
 Then, in the left menu click Extensions -> Installed Extensions and then update all the extensions which shows the **Update available** message.

 **Windows Admin Center**